 Further down the road, nothing of Harding or anything else remains in Iberia (the college was torn down decades ago) and after veering off on two smaller local roads all you will find at Blooming Grove is a marker where the birth house once stood.
 This destination was decidedly creepy, not a town at all but five crumbling houses that each looked like it might be a meth lab.
 Two of the houses proudly flew Confederate flags.
 Attack dogs growled from the front porches.
 My lonely drive into the Ohio heartland seemed a journey into a Heart of Darkness.
 The Shadow of Blooming Grove indeed.

 Another vital location was, of course, Alaska.
 When I first started to develop the novel’s premise, I retraced the voyage of the Henderson as closely as possible on a cruise ship through the Inland Passage from Seattle and back.
-And as a boy in 1961 I had also visited the then-brand-new state with my father and actually flew with him over the expanse of Hardingland—the Naval Petroleum Reserve No. 4 (renamed in 1976 the National Petroleum Reserve—Alaska).
+And as a boy in 1961 I had also visited the then-brand-new state with my father and even enjoyed the rare privilege of flying with him over the entire width of Hardingland—the Naval Petroleum Reserve No. 4 (renamed in 1976 the National Petroleum Reserve—Alaska).

 But I felt that, before writing a final draft I needed to see the North Slope again from an adult point of view.
 So I flew via Alaska Airlines from Seattle to Fairbanks (where the only remnant of Harding’s 1923 visit is the antique train car he rode in to inaugurate the Alaskan Railway), Prudhoe Bay and Barrow.
-The effect of that scenery was exhilarating beyond words and it was also moving to see how light (thanks to NEPA) the imprint of forty-six years of Prudhoe Bay and TAPS has been on this largest unit in our public land domain.
-Still, with Prudhoe Bay finally all but pumped out, the new Trump Administration is is said to be chomping at the bit to push development both to its east (the National Wildlife Reserve) and west (Hardingland).
-On the other side, the conservationists are just as determined to hold them back.
+The effect of that scenery was exhilarating beyond words and it was also moving to see how light (thanks to NEPA) the imprint of forty-six years of Prudhoe Bay and TAPS has been here by this last term of the Obama Era.
+Still, with Prudhoe Bay finally all but pumped out, the Sarah Palins who run the state were chomping at the bit to push development both to its east (the National Wildlife Reserve) and west (Hardingland).
+On the other side, the conservationists were just as determined to hold them back.

 In Barrow, I discovered there was a growing demand among conservationists to turn Harding’s California-sized National Petroleum Reserve into a “National Pleistocene Reserve,” joining up with the Gates of the Arctic National Park (created in 1980) and the Arctic National Wildlife Refuge into “a vast Arctic Wilderness Park.”
-Since this would be pretty much the “Empire of Eden” National Park of my fictional story, learning this made me feel rather prescient.
-Maybe the book could, in some tiny way, help that movement.
+Since this would be pretty much the “Empire of Eden” National Park of my fictional story, learning this made me realize that, without knowing it, I was connected to something currently very political and larger than the personal concerns that started me off on this quest.

 After Alaska, I needed to do a certain location-scouting trip in Seattle itself that I had not had time to do before.
 Aided by ninety-year-old photos in the P-I files snapped every few feet along the way, I retraced the route of the 1923 Harding motorcade: Starting at the Alaskan Way dock, then south on First Avenue through the city, up Capitol Hill to Volunteer Park, down its northern slope to Woodland Park and the Boy Scouts, east to the U District and the UW stadium for the last speech, doubling back to climb Queen Anne Hill for the stop at the Children’s Hospital, down its southern slope to the downtown area again and a reception at the New Washington Hotel (which he may or may not have made, history is unclear about this) to Union Station in Old Seattle and the rail journey to San Francisco.